-There is also a local bus service (121) between Haddington and North Berwick that passes through Athelstaneford.
-It is run by Prentice Coaches, and its 2013 timetable shows there are 5 buses per day serving the village in each direction.
+There is also a local bus service (121) between Haddington and North Berwick that passes through Athelstaneford, and there are six services per day in each direction.

 Responsibility for the upkeep, maintenance and promotion of the Flag Heritage Centre and the Saltire Memorial at Athelstaneford lies with the Scottish Flag Trust which is a registered Scottish charity (SC 002778).
 There are 8 Trustees who meet three times each year.